 He relocated the family business and his four surviving children to present-day Kent, Ohio.
 However, Brown’s financial losses continued to mount, although he did remarry in 1833.

 With a new business partner, Brown set up shop in Springfield, Massachusetts, hoping to reverse his fortunes.
 In addition to finding some business success, Brown quickly became immersed in the city’s influential abolitionist community.

 He also became more familiar with the so-called mercantile class of wealthy entrepreneurs and their often ruthless business practices.
 It is in Springfield that many historians believe Brown became a radical abolitionist.

 By 1850, he had relocated his family again, this time to the Timbuctoo farming community in the Adirondack region of New York State.
-Abolitionist leader Gerrit Smith was providing land in the area to Black farmers — at that time, owning land or a house enabled African Americans to vote.
+Abolitionist leader Gerrit Smith was providing land in the area to Black farmers—at that time, owning land or a house enabled Black men to vote.

 Brown bought a farm there himself, near Lake Placid, New York, where he not only worked the land but could advise and assist members of the Black communities in the region.